tlegnard/r-docker-cloud-run/r_docker/r-in-docker.md

 ![Docker Overview](images/docker-diagram.png.webp)

 ## What is a container?
 Docker as a technology is built around the concept of a container.
-Containers are similar to a virtual machine in that it is able to operate independently, but different because it can use the lower level resources required to run programming on the host OS.
+A container is similar to a virtual machine in that it is able to operate independently, but different because it can use the lower level resources required to run programming on the host OS.

 source: https://docker-curriculum.com